 Even the spare time at our Folk High School in Denmark is a platform for learning as we believe that eating, laughing, and living with people from totally different cultures is a unique way of reaching useful international competencies and international knowhow – something most industries are asking for more than ever.

 At IPC we don’t look at education as something only happening in the classrooms.
 We facilitate different mandatory activities at campus with a focus on educating students on several levels.
 Like for example Morning Fellowship, Cultural Evenings, Life Stories, and Excursions.
-We also arrange for study trips and alternative week programs during a full Spring or Autumn term.
 Other than that, a lot of voluntary activities are going on at campus all the time – like for example student led language classes in Japanese, Spanish, Chinese etc., baking club, film club, art club, book club, dance club – you name it.

 Furthermore, it becomes possible for you to get a deeper understanding of yourself and your life choices when you ‘meet the world’ at International People’s College, since you start to reflect upon your own life.
 Maybe you want to incorporate some lifestyles from the opposite side of the planet, when you finish a term with us.
 Inspiration and an open mind are keywords when it comes to studying at International People’s College.